isomerpages/moe-ast-elis/_learning-opportunities/PLPs@School/Teaching Writing and Representing (Primary).md

 </li>
 <li>
 <p>teach students the skills and learner strategies for writing and representing
-creatively and critically, with an awareness of purpose, audience, context and culture using a range of learning resources; and</p>
+creatively and critically,&nbsp;with an awareness of purpose, audience, context and culture using a range of&nbsp;learning resources; and</p>
 </li>
 <li>
 <p>use student writing as evidence to ascertain student progress and to inform